teresant2022/anton.tereshchenko/README_ENG.md

 The task was to do the functional testing of the new feature (both frontend & backend) and make sure that the feature interacts well with the build.

-The case is available in Russian only at the moment: https://teresantqa.atlassian.net/wiki/spaces/SD/pages/65541/2
+The case is available in Russian only at the moment:
+<a href="https://teresantqa.atlassian.net/wiki/spaces/SD/pages/65541/2">Link to project</a>

 Results:
 1. Test plan was developed and duly executed.